 Be part of this step to further develop a quality label for user-centric cities and regions!
 Join us on 23 April 2018 in Brussels (9.30-15.00 at the Committee of the Regions, Jacques Delors Building, Rue Belliard 99-101, B - 1040 Brussels, Room 53).

-A blog summarising the discussions during the co-creation workshop on 12 April 2018 can be found here.
+Blog summarising the discussions during the co-creation workshop on 12 April 2018.

 Draft agenda for the workshop on 23 May 2018.